GuidesResearch methods

 When to use cluster sampling

 Cluster sampling is beneficial when your research requires data collection of an expansive population.
-It can be used in quantitative and qualitative studies and works well when factors such as cost, time, and resources need to be considered.
+It can be used in studies and works well when factors such as cost, time, and resources need to be considered.

 How to get a cluster sample